Russia has not ‘taken foot off the gas’ over Ukraine, Ben Wallace warns

 But he added “there are definitely dates in the mix” and the Russians “haven’t taken the foot off the gas”.

-Mr Wallace said Nato would work to “reduce tension and try and de-escalate” but Russia had a “force that would overwhelm Ukraine should it be deployed, and I think that’s why we need to see clear de-escalation by the removal of troops at the same time as enter into discussion with Russia”.
+Mr Wallace said Nato will work to “reduce tension and try and de-escalate” but Russia has a “force that would overwhelm Ukraine should it be deployed, and I think that’s why we need to see clear de-escalation by the removal of troops at the same time as enter into discussion with Russia”.

-He said there were more than 100 battalion tactical groups of the Russian ground forces – some “60% of the entire Russian land combat power” – on the borders of Ukraine.
+He said there are more than 100 battalion tactical groups of the Russian ground forces – some “60% of the entire Russian land combat power” – on the borders of Ukraine.

+“We will continue to convey a very clear message to Russia that we are ready to sit down and discuss with them but at the same time we are prepared for the worst,” he said.

+“And if Russia once again invades Ukraine, they will pay a high price.”

-Mr Wallace’s comments came after US President Joe Biden said there was “plenty of room for diplomacy and for de-escalation” but “an invasion remains distinctly possible”.
+On Tuesday, US President Joe Biden said there is “plenty of room for diplomacy and for de-escalation” but “an invasion remains distinctly possible”.

 “If Russia attacks Ukraine, it’ll be met with overwhelming international condemnation,” he said.